Hindu festivals

 believed that King Mahabali is with

 his people.
-The King is one of the Chiranjeevins (immortals
+The King is one of the Chiranjeevins (the immortals

 in Hinduism).
-When the festival ends, the King goes back to his underworld
+When the festival ends, King goes back to his underworld

 October

-Gandhi Jayanti is a national holiday in memory of Mahatma
+Gandhi Jayanti is the national holiday in memory of Mahatma

 Gandhi.

-Navaratri is a Hindu festival of worship and dance especially
+Navaratri starts.
+Navaratri is a Hindu festival of worship

 November

-Diwali or Deepawali is a very important Indian and Nepalese
+Diwali or Deepawali is an Indian and Nepalese festival

-festival of lights, which signifies victory of the Celestial
+of lights; it signifies victory of the Celestial

 Energy over the evil one.
 In some customs this is